Developer playbooks

 - make sure your consumer is idempotent on

-event.id - complete one tiny live payment and confirm the real
+event.id - after sandbox validation, optionally complete one low-value live settlement check and confirm the real

 payment.confirmedevent lands